 AddThis educational email with subject line “Learn about the widget that increases sharing by 22% or more” does exactly what it promises by including lots of resourceful links, including tips, a webinar, use cases for its platform.

 This email from Wunderlist, an app which lets you manage and share your daily to-do lists and tasks is unconventional, appealing & with a great message.
 The team over at Wunderlist has made this announcement email a great way to celebrate a milestone with their users.
 The email also thanks its users by offering their newly-launched iPhone app for free.
 The header has done complete justification with the branding with an effective copy on the top.
 The copy also describes the features of the iPhone app to get you into action.

 We still contact everyone that takes a free trial but doesn’t convert to ask them why.
 One of the benefits of the shorter trial period is that they still remember who we are, why they signed up for the trial and why they haven’t yet subscribed.
 Contacting someone two months after they started a trial often results in a blank look – ‘sorry, who are you again?’

 A typical software company has less than a 2% conversion rate on their free trials.
 There are many reasons customers don’t convert.
 So, email customers when a trial expires, nudging them to provide feedback or go for a free trial.
 CentralDesktop sends a great trial expiration email trying to convert the slipping customer.
 The email even includes a link to upgrade without trying to hard sell.

 Most online businesses focus on the top of the funnel.
-Though customer acquisition is a priority, but once the free trial period is over and the customer isn’t yet ready to upgrade, then you still should use every opportunity you can to try and convert them by extending their trial period.
+Though customer acquisition is a priority, once the free trial period is over and the customer isn’t yet ready to upgrade, then you still should use every opportunity you can to try and convert them by extending their trial period.
 Groove, the popular help desk software does it well by sending a personal trial re-activation email from the founder himself.

 Subject Line: A gift for you